-The Department of Classics at Holy Cross is the largest and most active undergraduate program in the United States.
-Whatever your background or interests, you can design a major from our rich array of courses focused exclusively on undergraduates, and can take part in a unique set of cocurricular activities.
+Welcome to Classics at Holy Cross, one of the largest and most active undergraduate programs in the country!
+Whatever your background or interests, you can design a major from an array of courses focused exclusively on undergraduates and take part in cocurricular activities and study abroad opportunities.

 The department offers competitive, merit-based scholarships for entering students who will major in classics.

 Students engage in thesis research and digital projects, present at conferences and publish in a variety of outlets.